rundeck/rundeck/docs/en/manual/04-jobs.md

 ![Simple saved job form](../figures/fig0303.png)

 After the the job is created, the browser is directed to the Jobs page.
-The folder structure reflecting the group naming will show one Job.
+You will see folder icons reflecting the Job's group.
+Navigate through to the adm/resources folder.
+Notice the extra information is displayed, markdown now rendered as HTML.

-Navigate through the folders buttons to the new job Notice the play button before the job name.
+Notice the play button before the job name.

 Press the play button to run the Job.